Ben Tollitt: Tranmere Rovers

 On 9 December, he signed a permanent deal with Rovers, running until 2019.

 On 21 December 2018, Tollitt joined National League side Wrexham on a short-term loan.

 He was released by Tranmere at the end of the 2018–19 season.

 Blackpool

 On 21 June 2019, he signed a two-year contract, plus a 12-month option, with Blackpool.

 On 23 August 2019, Tollitt rejoined Wrexham on an initial short-term loan.

 He was released by the club on 30 January 2020.
 Following his release he joined Macclesfield Town.

 Oldham Athletic

 In July 2022, Tollitt signed for newly relegated National League club Oldham Athletic on a one-year deal having spent the previous two seasons with National League North side AFC Fylde.

 On 7 November 2023, Tollitt joined National League club Kidderminster Harriers on loan.

 Morecambe

 Tollitt was one of 15 free agents who signed for League Two club Morecambe on 12 July 2024, after the club's embargo on registering new players was lifted.
+On 16 May 2026, Morecambe announced he was being released.